pythonincloud/jekyll-theme-chirpy/_posts/Python Tutorials/Learn to Code in Just 30 Minutes!/2023-05-10-python-tutorial-step-8.md

 2. You have repeated blocks of code

 In both cases wrapping some block of code into a function can help to increase **readability** of your code.

+Imagine your friend is a chief and he knows a recipe for baking cookies.
+He knows that to make the cookies he has to take certain amount of ingredients and then perform some actions with them, like preparing ingredients, making a dough from them, then baking the dough and this will result in delicious cookies.
+In Python, a function is like asking your friend to cook cookies and at the same time giving the necessary ingredients to your friend, who will then apply his skills to make the cookies for you.

+It's the same with functions: you supply input data to a function, the function will do some actions with this data and will produce a result for you.

+## Example

 Let's now create a simple function which takes two strings as input, merges them and then prints output: